 Literary New Hampshire: Literary and Recreational Wonderland

-Our New Hampshire Author Adventures Trail features the farm property of a four-time winner of the Pulitzer Prize, “the original Tom Sawyer,” a family homestead, and a whimsical theme park.
+Our New Hampshire Author Adventures Trail features the farm property of a four-time winner of the Pulitzer Prize, “the original Tom Sawyer,” a family homestead, a whimsical theme park, a small town with several places associated with a formerly enslaved reading advocate and a popular novelist, along with a recommendation to explore New Hampshire’s Black Heritage Trail.

 Click any link below for author and place information.